SreejaShetty01/GenArch/README.md

-# GenArch — AI-Powered Deterministic Text-to-Architecture Generation Pipeline
+# GenArch — A Generative AI Pipeline for Automated System Design

 GenArch is an intelligent architecture synthesis and visualization system built using Python and structural constraint mapping.